AI watermarking is here — and it changes everything for writers, marketers, and content creators in 2026.

 The Business Case — What Watermark Compliance Costs vs Saves

-The cost of structural humanization through HumanLike.pro at the Pro tier is $9.99 per month unlimited.
+The cost of structural humanization through HumanLike.pro starts at $4.99 per month.
 The cost of an EU AI Act violation can reach 3% of global revenue.
 The cost of Google demotion on watermark-flagged content averaged a 67% traffic loss.

 Cost-Benefit Analysis — Watermark Compliance